Webinar: The Charter of Investors for Impact: What do we stand for?

 Gianluca Gaggiotti

-Gianluca Gaggiotti is Knowledge Manager at EVPA.
+Gianluca Gaggiotti is Knowledge Manager at Impact Europe.
 He focuses on data analysis and content development of several research-related initiatives.

-Gianluca joined EVPA in 2017, and since then has developed an in-depth knowledge on the impact ecosystem and all the actors involved in it.
+Gianluca joined Impact Europe in 2017, and since then has developed an in-depth knowledge on the impact ecosystem and all the actors involved in it.
 Gianluca has previously worked as a Research Assistant for several project related to development and social network economics at Bocconi University.

 He holds a Master degree in Economics and Social Sciences at Bocconi University with a thesis on the effect of terrorism on political outcome in the US.